gardener/gardener/docs/concepts/controller-manager.md

 It only auto-approves the CSR if the client making the request is allowed to "create" the `certificatesigningrequests/seedclient` subresource.
 Clients with the `system:bootstrappers` group are bound to the `gardener.cloud:system:seed-bootstrapper` `ClusterRole`, hence, they have such privileges.
 As the bootstrap kubeconfig for the gardenlet contains a bootstrap token which is authenticated as being part of the [`systems:bootstrappers` group](../../charts/gardener/controlplane/charts/application/templates/clusterrolebinding-seed-bootstrapper.yaml), its created CSR gets auto-approved.

-### "Bastion" Controller

-`Bastion` resources have a limited lifetime, which can be extended up to a certain amount by performing a heartbeat on them.
-The `Bastion` controller is responsible for deleting expired or rotten `Bastion`s.

-* "expired" means a `Bastion` has exceeded its `status.ExpirationTimestamp`.
-* "rotten" means a `Bastion` is older than the configured `maxLifetime`.

-The `maxLifetime` is an option on the `Bastion` controller and defaults to 24 hours.

-The deletion triggers the gardenlet to perform the necessary cleanups in the Seed cluster, so some time can pass between deletion and the `Bastion` actually disappearing.
-Clients like `gardenctl` are advised to not re-use `Bastion`s whose deletion timestamp has been set already.

-Refer to [GEP-15](../proposals/15-manage-bastions-and-ssh-key-pair-rotation.md) for more information on the lifecycle of `Bastion` resources.

 ### "Plant" Controller

-Using the `Plant` resource, an external Kubernetes cluster (not managed by Gardener) can be registered to Gardener.
-Gardener Controller Manager is the component that is responsible for the `Plant` resource reconciliation.
-As part of the reconciliation loop, the Gardener Controller Manager performs health checks on the external Kubernetes cluster and gathers more information about it - all of this information serves for monitoring purposes of the external Kubernetes cluster.
+Using the `Plant` resource, an external Kubernetes cluster (not managed by Gardener) can be registered to Gardener. `gardener-controller-manager` is the component that is responsible for the `Plant` resource reconciliation.
+As part of the reconciliation loop, the `gardener-controller-manager` performs health checks on the external Kubernetes cluster and gathers more information about it - all of this information serves for monitoring purposes of the external Kubernetes cluster.

-The component configuration of the Gardener Controller Manager offers to configure the following options for the plant controller:
+The component configuration of the `gardener-controller-manager` offers to configure the following options for the plant controller:
 * `syncPeriod`: The duration of how often the Plant resource is reconciled, i.e., how often health checks are performed.
 The default value is `30s`.
 * `concurrentSyncs`: The number of goroutines scheduled for reconciling events, i.e., the number of possible parallel reconciliations.
 The default value is `5`.